One of my mentors, Warren Buffett, has a great quote:

 Here’s something that will probably surprise you…

 More than 99% of the investments out there are actually rubbish.
 So it’s more about zoning on the 0.5% or 1% that actually make the cut and just focusing your attention on that.

 That’s why my Max Protection Stock Checklist is so important.
-If you follow the 10 simple steps inside the checklist, you’ll remove about 98-99% of stocks out there that don’t fulfil our financial criteria so you can focus on the 1% of stocks that have the potential to provide strong, SAFE returns.
+If you follow the 4 simple steps inside your copy of the checklist guide, you’ll remove about 98-99% of stocks out there that don’t fulfil our financial criteria so you can focus on the 1% of stocks that have the potential to provide strong, SAFE returns.

 Once you’ve weeded out 99% of the rubbish, you’ll be able to choose only the best stocks to invest in.